matomo-org/developer-documentation/docs/media-analytics/setup.md

 set a title using the `data-piwik-title` or `title` attribute.

 Please note that we are currently only supporting HTML5 videos for Flowplayer.
-If you are tracking flash videos using flowplayer, please get in touch with us and we add support for it for you.
+If you are tracking flash videos using flowplayer, please get in touch with us, and we add support for it for you.
 If you are using flash because of HLS streams, you might want to consider using the hlsjs plugin so HTML5 will be used instead of flash.

 ## Tracking Vimeo videos